microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 var spdx22Specification = new SBOMSpecification("SPDX", "2.2");
 ```

-Our tool is designed to support multiple formats of SBOM, however it currently only supports SPDX v2.2.
-If you have additional SBOM formats that are implememnted, this handy API call can provide you with a list of all the formats that are currently supported by our tool.
+While this API supports the creation of a SBOM output file in multiple formats, it currently only supports the SPDX version 2.2 architecture.
+Users looking to implement other SBOM architectures can use this API call, which provides the full list of all supported formats.

 ```C#
 using Xunit;